akshay-c/LDmicro/AdvSimREADME.rst

  * Index: Zero based index of pin mentioned in rgCompData structure.
  * Volt: Current Voltage value of Pin at index specified above.
  * Source: This is for future use, It mentions source from which this function was called you may ignore this argument for now.
  * ImageLocation: This argument is pointer, pointing to the location of current image being displayed on screen for the component.
-You may change this value to desired image using ``SetImage(int ImageId, void* ImageLocation)`` function in ``switch.cpp``.
+You may change this value to desired image using ``SetImage(int ImageId, void* ImageLocation)`` function.
-     ImageId: Pass macro of the image that you want to display eg. ``SWITCH_DISCONNECTED`` to display different image for your component at any time.
+  * ImageId: Pass macro of the image that you want to display eg. ``SWITCH_DISCONNECTED`` or ``SWITCH_CONNECTED`` *(in case of a switch)* to display different image for your component at any time during runtime of your code.

  eg. Refer to ``SwitchVoltChanged()`` function in ``switch.cpp`` file.